Charles Luney: Professional career

 Luney founded his own firm, C S Luney Ltd, in 1926 with £300 he saved up himself.
 The company has never had an overdraft facility, which possibly prevented it from going bankrupt during the Great Depression in the 1930s.
 In the early years the company's projects were mainly garages for the growing number of car owners in Christchurch.
 In 1930 the firm completed its first major project, the Radiant Hall (now known as the Repertory Theatre, a Category II heritage building), which had been financed by Thomas Edmonds, the manufacturer of Edmonds Baking Powder.
+In 1935 the company built two villas at Templeton Hospital.

 The firm continued to grow and went on to build a number of prominent Christchurch buildings, many designed by Warren and Mahoney.
 Luney was appointed a Companion of the Queen's Service Order for public services in the 1983 New Year Honours, and a Companion of the New Zealand Order of Merit, for services to the building industry and the community, in the 1997 New Year Honours.
 Luney was still supervising construction work in his 90s.
 Miles Warren said of him that he was a "pressure-wave of energy" and he called him "one of the great characters of Christchurch".

 His favourite project was the Christchurch Town Hall, which was built between 1969 and 1972.
 For the construction of the Westpac Centre in Addington, he used "every piece of scaffolding available in the South Island", according to his biographer John Coley.

 One of the few surviving buildings from the earthquakes was the James Hight Library at the University that his firm built between 1970 and 1974.

 Death and commemoration

 Luney died on 18 November 2006, aged 101.
 His wife, who had died before him in 2001, had said of him that he was "too busy to grow old".
 He was survived by their four daughters, twelve grandchildren and 10 great-grandchildren.
-During his lifetime Luney was chosen to be included in the Twelve Local Heroes sculpture on Worcester Boulevard in front of the Christchurch Arts Centre.
+During his lifetime, Luney was chosen to be included in the Twelve Local Heroes sculpture on Worcester Boulevard in front of the Christchurch Arts Centre.